April 17, 2019

 Through weekly youth impact clubs, AJS seeks to be the church in the lives of these children, keeping them from violence and creating opportunities in their lives.

 Over the years, these impact clubs have provided mentoring, community service opportunities, life skills classes, and psychological care to over 1,000 children, some of whom now work at AJS.
-Miriam’s team also created “Strong Families,” workshops which equip parents and children to communicate better about love, boundaries, and discipline, challenging cycles of interfamilial violence.
+Miriam’s team also created “Strong Families,” workshops that equip parents and children to communicate better about love, boundaries, and discipline, challenging cycles of interfamilial violence.
 In her many years with AJS, Miriam led youth protection advocacy in many sectors, including improving conditions for youth in juvenile detention centers and for children who testify in court after surviving violent crimes.

 Whether it was helping to pass new legislation or quietly arranging to provide uniforms and school supplies to AJS’s impact club children, her coworkers remember, “She always found a way.”